OH MY STARS

 Rudolf Steiner, COSMIC MEMORY: Prehistory of Earth and Man (SteinerBooks, 1987), p.
 163.

-Steiner referred to many planets, such as Vulcan, as both planets and, more essentially, stages of human evolution.
-We lived, or will live, "on" planets such as Saturn and Vulcan, but the planets at those times were, or will be, very different from the planets we see in the sky today (or don't see, as in the case of fictitious Vulcan).
+Steiner referred to many "planets," including Vulcan, as both physical planets and, more essentially, as stages of human evolution.
+We lived, or will live, "on" planets such as Saturn and Vulcan during the corresponding evolutionary stages, but those planets were, or will be, very different from the planets we see in the sky today (or don't see, as in the case of fictitious Vulcan).
 His reference here is to the Vulcan stage of evolution.
 Whether Steiner believed that a planet called Vulcan actually exists in the solar system today may not be entirely clear — but it nearly is.
 He almost certainly did.
-See "Vulcan".
+[See "Vulcan".]

 Rudolf Steiner, THE MISSION OF THE FOLK SOULS (Rudolf Steiner Press, 2005), p.
 101.